evolvingstuff/vdw2/content/posts/having-celiac-disease-and-low-vitamin-d-only-predicted-psoriasis-and-anemia.md

 * [Overview Gut and vitamin D](/posts/overview-gut-and-vitamin-d)

-* <a href="/posts/diseases-that-may-be-related-via-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D">Diseases that may be related via low vitamin D</a> which has the following chart
+* [Diseases that may be related via low vitamin D](/posts/diseases-that-may-be-related-via-low-vitamin-d) which has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">